-We utilize Resverlogix to perform certain preclinical project management, financial and administrative functions.
+We utilize Resverlogix to perform certain financial and administrative functions.
 Services are provided by Resverlogix to us pursuant to an agreement that may be terminated by Resverlogix upon six months prior notice.
 In addition, the employees of Resverlogix who will be primarily responsible for the provision of services to us have specialized knowledge and experience and there is no certainty that such individuals will continue to be employees of Resverlogix.
-Resverlogix believed its cash as at October 31, 2015 was sufficient to fund its contractual commitments and net working capital liability over the next year, and was sufficient to fund substantially all of its planned business operations over the next year.
+Resverlogix believed its cash as at January 31, 2016 was sufficient to fund its contractual commitments and net working capital liability over the next year, and was sufficient to fund substantially all of its planned business operations over the next year.